 The marketing of your home begins before your home is ever listed.
-We take the time to carefully walk through your home followed up with a professional consultation that will offer ideas to present your home and show exceptionally well.
+We take the time to carefully walk through your home followed up with a professional consultation that will offer ideas to present your home to show exceptionally well.
 The consultation shall include advice on home repairs, improvements, staging of furnishings and possible home buyer concerns.
 We understand how critical it is to have your home looking it’s very best.

 The Art of Placement

 Our primary focus is to create energy that it is positive, nourishing and flows throughtout your home’s environment.
 Clutter is extra stimuli that can be a distraction from the home’s features and space.
 There should be an easy path to walk through from room to room.
 If a homebuyer has to walk around or avoid a space, they will feel uncomfortable and may shorten their tour of your home.

 A house must be memorable and emit an image of home.
 Homebuyers choose a home by the process of elimination.
 When a homebuyer enters your home, the first room should be one of the most impressive rooms in your home.